awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

    (eb-virt)~$ pip install django==1.9.12
    ```
 **Note**
 The Django version you install must be compatible with the Python version on the Elastic Beanstalk Python configuration that you choose for deploying your application\.
-For deployment details, see  in this topic\.
+For deployment details, see [Deploy Your Site With the EB CLI](#python-django-deploy) in this topic\.
-For details on current Python configurations, see Python Configurations\.
+For details on current Python configurations, see [Python Configurations](concepts.platforms.md#concepts.platforms.python)\.
 For Django version compatibility with Python, see [What Python version can I use with Django?](https://docs.djangoproject.com/en/1.11/faq/install/#faq-python-version-support)

 1. To verify that Django has been installed, type: